fge/java7-fs-base/README.md

 This package therefore brings facilities to allow you to develop custom file systems in a much easier way; see [the wiki](https://github.com/fge/java7-fs-base/wiki) for more information.

 **THIS IS STILL A WORK IN PROGRESS**.
-The real test will be when I write an actual implementation over this package ;) Javadoc is not online yet etc. All of this is in the plans, however.
+At the moment there is only one implementation over this package but more are to come -- the next target is [https://box.com](box.com), and Amazon S3 after that.

+Javadoc is not online yet, doc is far from being complete etc.

 ## NOTE: JDK/JRE restrictions